Aakriti94/articles/Linux/cd.md

 ```

 #### Absolute and Relative Path Names
-The absolute or full path starts from the system root /, and relative path starts from your current directory.
+The absolute or full path starts from the system root /, and the relative path starts from your current directory.
 By default, when you log into your Linux system, your current working directory is set to your home directory.
  - Our home directory is: ```/cos/home3/akashyap```
  - Folder ```scripting``` is inside our home directory.
- - We can use **Relative Path Name** to navigate to ```scripting``` as ```cd scripting```
+ - We can use the **Relative Path Name** to navigate to ```scripting``` as ```cd scripting```
  - **Absolute  Path Name** as ```cd /cos/home3/akashyap/scripting```

 ```sh